Registration for '23-'24 Live Online Classes is open! Interested in learning more? Schedule a free consultation with an expert today!

 3 Things to Consider When Sequencing Omnibus Reading

-One of the issues that people ask me about is: how should you sequence the Omnibus or could I do Omnibus II before Omnibus I because I find it easier?
+People ask me, "How should I sequence the Omnibus," or, "Could I do Omnibus II before Omnibus I because I find it easier?"

 In this post, I want to provide some good reasons or practices concerning sequencing and some bad reasons or bad practices concerning sequencing the Omnibus curriculum.
 Again, this is not a question of absolute right or wrong.
 It is a question of prudence—what is wise to do next.

 • How long are you going to be on the bus?
-If you are teaching Omnibus for the first time at your school or with your child and you have a group of 11th graders or a 11th grade son or daughter, I would encourage you to think about what two Omnibus years you want to cover.
-Don’t, please don’t, try to cover six years of curriculum in two years.
+If you are teaching Omnibus for the first time at your school or with your child, and you have a group of 11th graders or an 11th-grade son or daughter, I would encourage you to think about what two Omnibus years you want to cover.
+Don’t, please don’t try to cover six years of curriculum in two years.
 You might cause your child to hate the Great Books, reading, and school.
-If your time is short, pick what works best for your child or class.
+Pick what works best for your child or class if your time is short.

 With those three things in mind, here are three considerations for sequencing the Omnibus.